firebase/firebase-admin-go/CONTRIBUTING.md

 following credentials from the project:

 1. *Service account certificate*: This can be downloaded as a JSON file from the "Settings > Service Accounts" tab of the Firebase console.
-Copy the file into your Go workspace as `src/firebase.google.com/go/testdata/integration_cert.json`.
+Click "GENERATE NEW PRIVATE KEY" and copy the file into your Go workspace as `src/firebase.google.com/go/testdata/integration_cert.json`.
 2. *Web API key*: This is displayed in the "Settings > General" tab of the console.
 Copy it and save to a new text file.
 Copy this text file into